-- 1. In Special Management Zones, for the purposes of FPPR s.12.4(1), as a Strategy, each Holder: - a.
-Adopts VILUP Order Objectives 1(c) and 2 for the net area to be reforested within a cutblock; and - b.
-Where cutblocks are larger than 5 ha, each Holder will implement VILUP Order Objective 1(b) by applying a cutblock configuration consistent with FPPR s.64(4); - 2.
-In Special Management Zones, for the purposes of FPPR s.12.4(2), as a Strategy, each Holder must not harvest timber on a New Cutblock, unless:
+- 1. In Special Management Zones, for the purposes of FPPR s.12.4(1), as a Result or Strategy, each Holder: - Adopts VILUP Order Objective 1(c) for the net area to be reforested within a cutblock; and - b.
+Where cutblocks are larger than 5 ha, each Holder will implement VILUP Order Objective 1(b) by applying a retention silvicultural system.

-- a.
-All Existing Cutblocks that are adjacent to the New Cutblock meet the requirements set out in s.3 of this Strategy, or - b.
-The combined area of the New Cutblock and any Non-Conforming Portions that are immediately Adjacent to the New Cutblock does not exceed the requirements relating to cutblock size set out in s.1 of this Strategy;
+Result or Strategy - Special Management Zones - FPPR s.12.4(2)

-- 3. For the purposes of s.2.a, an Existing Cutblock must meet the criteria set out in one of the following paragraphs: - a.
+- 2. In Special Management Zones, for the purposes of FPPR s.12.4(2), as a Result or Strategy, each Holder must not harvest timber on a New Cutblock, unless: - a.
+All Existing Cutblocks that are adjacent to the New Cutblock meet the requirements set out in section 3 of this Result or Strategy, or - b.
+The combined area of the New Cutblock and any Non-Conforming Portions that are immediately Adjacent to the New Cutblock does not exceed the requirements relating to cutblock size set out in paragraph 1 of section 6.7.1.1 of this FSP. - 3.
+For the purposes of section 2.a, an Existing Cutblock must meet the criteria set out in one of the following paragraphs: - a.
 At least 75% of the net area to be reforested of the Existing Cutblock is stocked such that the average height of the tallest 100 trees per ha on the area is a minimum of 3 m and - Is stocked in accordance with the applicable stocking standards for that cutblock; or - ii.
 Is stocked with at least 500 trees per ha of a commercially valuable species that are at least 1.3 m in height;